In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 *** If using WordPress version pre-4.8 ***

-Here is some text with Automatically add paragraphs option not selected …
+Here is some text added to a Text widget with Automatically add paragraphs option unchecked …

-(Automatically add paragraphs option not ticked)
+(Automatically add paragraphs box not selected)

-Here is some text added to a Text widget with Automatically add paragraphs box checked …
+Here is some text with Automatically add paragraphs option checked …

-(Automatically add paragraphs option checked)
+(Automatically add paragraphs box ticked)

 Step 6 – Refresh the browser.

-(Clickable button widget on blog sidebar)
+(Clickable button widget on sidebar)

-Step 7 – Test your button.
+Step 7 – Test the button.

-(Test the clickable button)
+(Test the clickable button to ensure it works)

 (Adjust column width or reduce image size)

-- If you don’t want your image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
-The image will then be aligned to its default settings (normally left-aligned).
+- If you don’t want the button to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+The image will then be left-aligned.

-To view the rest of this tutorial, click this link:
+To continue reading, click this link: